shakthi0507/Tableau_Projects/Basic_Sales/README.md

 # Basic_Sales

-Workout you will develop a basic but insightful dashboard for personal finance analysis.
+ Develop a basic but insightful dashboard for personal finance analysis.

 ## Overview